David Goodsell: Career and research

-Since completing his PhD he has worked as a structural biologist at the Scripps Research Institute (with a 2-year period in University of California in 1992-94).
-His research topics have included the use of structural biology and molecular dynamic simulations to investigate symmetry in protein oligomers, protein-protein interactions and for computer-aided drug design.
-In particular he is a developer of AutoDock, the most widely-used program used for molecular docking.
+His research topics have included the use of structural biology and molecular dynamic simulations to investigate symmetry in protein oligomers, protein–protein interactions and for computer-aided drug design.
+In particular he is a developer of AutoDock, the most widely used program used for molecular docking.
 His main research focus areas are HIV drug resistance and structure and function of bacterial cells.